Lukkit/Lukkit/README.md

  - Projects added in v1.0-alpha4 and later allow for more advanced plugins to be made within their own folder

 ### Examples
-More examples can be found in the examples folder on [GitHub](https://github.com/jammehcow/Lukkit/tree/master/examples).

 Add command /shout to broadcast a message to the server.
 Bear in mind that, at the moment, naming a command with a capital letter will stop the command from being deregistered when running /lukkit reload or /lukkit resetenv.
 ```lua